OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
+        <p class="scene-class-attr-comment">if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
 Known limitation: turning on this toggle will disable adaptive tessellation</p>

     </p>